Dolores2333/Dolores2333/README.md

 ### My Story with Finland ❄️
 Moi!
 Moi!
 I spent my one semester in Finland in 2019.
 Turku witnessed the happiest four months in my life.

-Other countries I visited are Sweden, Norway, Iceland, Baltic States, Czechia, Germany, France, Belgium, Italy and the US.
+I also visited Sweden, Norway, Iceland, Baltic States, Czechia, Germany, France, Belgium, Italy and the US.
 Cinnamon rolls and Glögg kind of saved my life in the dark and cold nights in Nordic Countries.

  ---